 - Up to 18 people including 2 disabled people.

 - Up to 24 people including 3 disabled people.

-This site is a prebooked camping site (see below to book).
+This site is a pre-booked section of the campsite (see below for how to book).

 There is no access by vehicle to the campsites.
-There will be trolleys and taxi buggies, as well as volunteers, available to help you get your stuff to the campsite.
-We advise that you bring what you need but pack it for easy transportation.
-Trailers will also need to be left in the car park and unloaded.
+But there will be trolleys and taxi-buggies, as well as volunteers, to help you get your stuff to the campsite from your vehicles.
+We advise that you pack what you need with easy transportation in mind.
+(Car trailers will also need to be left in the car park and unloaded there.)

 The campsite will have accessible toilets and overnight charging facilities.

-For those who are planning to bring their campervans, motorhomes, trailer tents or caravans we will have a designated area within the caravan site to enable you to be as close to the Festival Village as possible.
+- If you’re planning to bring your caravan, campervan, motorhome or trailer tent, we have a designated area within the caravanning field to enable you to be as close to the Festival Village as possible.

-To camp in the caravan site you must book your space through the main festival box office before registering for your space in the disable caravan area.
+- To camp in the Campervan Field, you need to book your space through the main Festival Box Office – before registering for your space in the disabled caravan area.